 ISO (ASA) on the Nikon F100 has to be set manually.
 Which means that DX-coding will not matter.

 Nikon F100 Resources

-There are several possible choices for where to have film developed.
-For a more comprehensive explanation of the possibilities, you can check out my article on Where to Get Film Developed.
+You will find a range of choices for where to get 35mm film developed.
+For a more complete discussion of the possibilities read my article on Where to Get Film Developed.

 - Develop Film at Home

 - Pharmacy or Big Box Store

 Sending film to a mail-order photo lab to be processed and scanned is the least complicated choice if you’re just getting started shooting film.
 If you regularly use film, this may be a drawback because it can get really expensive.

 So long as you are going through a moderate to high volume of film, there are a few activities that you can do to help reduce your costs.